What is Retail Marketing?

 6. Build A Strong Social Media Marketing Presence

 Post regularly to social media accounts that make sense with your business.
 A financial institution might feel out of place posting to TikTok but would fit perfectly well on LinkedIn, for example.
 Keep your content on-brand and relevant to your customer.
-Pictures tend to draw more engagement, as do videos (more on this later).
+Pictures tend to draw more engagement, as do videos.
 You can use your social channels to highlight products and services, offer tips, spotlight employees, make announcements, and promote events.

 Incentivize your customers to follow your social accounts.
 A simple way to do this is with a small sign next to your cash register offering a 10% discount if a new customer gets out their phone and shows the cashier that they are following your store.
 Crumbl offers customer loyalty points (known as “crumbs”) through their app for each social media account you follow, which customers can cash in for free cookies.